1211307959/FYP02-IS-T2430-0030/API_DOCUMENTATION.md

 # Revenue Prediction API Documentation

 ## Overview
 This API provides revenue prediction services for small businesses.
-It uses a Random Forest model that has been trained on historical sales data to predict revenue based on various inputs such as product information, pricing, and order quantities.
+It uses an XGBoost model trained on a 50/50 split of historical sales data to predict revenue based on various inputs such as product information, pricing, and location data.
+The model achieves 99.4% accuracy (R² = 0.9947) on the test set.

 ## Base URL
 ```